 Buy Links for Nicole’s other books:

 Rumours & Recklessness

 Annnnnnnd now dear readers, we finally come to the Giveaway opportunity:

 The giveaway will consist of 10 eBooks and is international.

 Terms and Conditions:

 Readers may enter the drawing by tweeting once a day and daily commenting on a blog post or review that has a giveaway attached for the tour.
-Entrants must provide the name of the blog where they commented (which will be verified).
-If an entrant does not do so, that entry will be disqualified.
+Entrants must provide the name of the blog where they commented.
 Remember: Tweet and comment once daily to earn extra entries.

 A winner may win ONLY 1 (ONE) eBook of These Dreams by Nicole Clarkston.
 Each winner will be randomly selected by Rafflecopter and the giveaway is international.

 And that dear readers was that for now!
 But please leave a comment below won’t you?
 And go and buy the book, you WON’T regret it!

 See you when I see you guys *winks*